Animal soul

-In Kabbalah, the animal soul (נפש הבהמית, nefesh habehamit) is one of the two souls Jews possess.
+In Kabbalah, the animal soul (נפש הבהמית, nefesh habehamit) is one of the two souls Jews possess, and the only one that gentiles have.
 The animal soul animates the living body and is the source of both animalistic desires and inherent Jewish traits like kindness and compassion, as noted in Tanya, a primary text of the Chabad movement and much of Hasidism, in general.
 While its primary inclination is to seek worldly, physical pleasures, the animal soul can be trained to primarily pursue spiritual pleasures with the guidance of the divine soul.

 Transforming the animal soul

 While the animal soul is still attached to worldly, physical pleasures, it is synonymous with the yetzer hara, the evil inclination.
 However, the nefesh habehamit is not inherently evil; it merely seeks pleasure.
 Through persistent, joyous exposure to Torah study and observance of mitzvot, the nefesh habehamit can be trained to desire spiritual and divine pleasures.
 In its refined state, it is often termed the nefesh hachiyunit, the life-giving soul, because its primary function then is to give life and energy to the body in order to study Torah and perform the mitzvot.

 The nefesh habehamit is typically mentioned together with the nefesh ha'elokit, the divine soul, because the nefesh habehamit and the nefesh ha'elokit are at first in opposition to each other.
 Chassidut teaches that every person must seek to dominate and conquer the nefesh habehamit to make it serve the nefesh ha'elokit.